cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 - A full synchronization is triggered for all resources within the newly annotated namespaces
 - Only entries associated with namespaces explicitly annotated as global will be exported.
-- Unannotated namespaces are marked global/local depending on the value of config `scoped-export-default-enable `
+- Unannotated namespaces are marked global/local depending on the value of config `clustermesh-default-global-namespace`

 To explicitly mark a namespace as local, the annotation can be set as: